dstrickl7/portfolio/README.md

 ### The challenge

-Design and code a portfolio that is responsive and showcases my knowledge and skills.
+Design and code a portfolio that is responsive and showcases my knowledge and skills that allows prospective employers to contact me.

 ### Screenshot